 When you are mission-focused, tax-exempt status is mission critical.
 But tax requirements are nuanced and complex — especially as regulations focus on increasingly greater transparency.
-CohnReznick is a not-for-profit tax expert.
-We not only help your organization fully comply with federal requirements, but guide you in minimizing and managing your tax liabilities, providing integrated, strategic insight to keep your organization moving forward.
+CohnReznick will not only help your organization fully comply with federal requirements, but guide you in minimizing and managing your tax liabilities, providing integrated, strategic insight to keep your organization moving forward.

 IRS FORM 990 and ASC 740, 740-10 (FIN 48)